Uncontrolled movements in your face, mouth, tongue, arms, and/or legs?

 The first step to managing TD is recognizing the signs and discussing them with your doctor

-Sign up to have the latest information about AUSTEDO® tablets and tardive dyskinesia emailed to you.
+Sign up to have information about AUSTEDO® tablets and tardive dyskinesia emailed to you.

 You are about to leave this site